 You’ve created a beautiful home – show it off!

-We often hear sellers say “people need to take the house as it is” and understand they do not want to invest time and money in a property they are about to sell.
-We also often hear buyers tell us their house needs the right buyer to fall in love with it.
+I often hear sellers say “people need to take the house as it is” and understand they do not want to invest time and money in a property they are about to sell.
+I also often hear buyers tell us their house needs the right buyer to fall in love with it.
 However, many buyers don’t have the vision to see past what’s on show so it’s worth making some simple tweaks that can help buyers fall in love with your house.

 1. Refresh paint work

 Touch up scuffs and stains on walls and doors with leftover paint you may have kept, or with sample pots that match the colour.

 Consider repainting old or bold paintwork in white or a bright neutral colour.

 This is probably the most controversial point!
 No-one sees their belongings as clutter, and indeed your knick-knacks and decorations may be beautiful and definitely sentimental.
 However, they can be distracting and make rooms appear smaller.

 The less there is to distract a buyer, the more able they will be to imagine their own belongings in the house and picture themselves living there.
 Knick-knacks will need to be boxed up anyway, why not make a start and pack away some of the things that may stand between a buyer and an offer.

 Finish any maintenance work you’ve been meaning to do or are halfway through.
 Fix broken door latches, taps, curtain rails and dead light bulbs, consider replacing a damaged worktop.